hakim-benmazouz/google-places/README.md

 ## Introduction

 This package provides a server side integration of the [Google autocomplete service](https://developers.google.com/maps/documentation/places/web-service/autocomplete) and the [Google geocoding service](https://developers.google.com/maps/documentation/geocoding/start).
+It takes care of caching the results for both autocompletion requests and geocoding.

 ## Installation